-3. A list of all eligible programs and associated industry certifications, if applicable, offered by the institution for which the grant will be applied.
+3. A list of all eligible programs and associated industry certifications credentials on the Master Credentials List, if applicable, offered by the institution for which the grant will be applied.

 4. The cost to the student for each eligible program.